 In the 1970s, the college struggled to stay relevant with the advent of widespread coed colleges.
 It brought on itself a mountain of debt from attempting to convert the school into a four year college.
 Bennett College attempted to merge with the nearby Briarcliffe Manor, but negotiations failed and the school went bankrupt in 1977.
 The building was closed and its furniture, books, equipment, and other artifacts were moved to the town’s library.
 It has been empty ever since.

 In 1993, the building was placed on the National Register of Historic Places.
+In 1985, the Bennett College archives were donated to the Millbrook Library for future reference use.
 However, in 2014, the entire complex was slated for demolition, despite many community protests.
 Development groups connected with the Thorne family, a prominent local family involved in real estate, purchased the property with plans to create a park and split the property into eight parcels.
 The goal was to “prevent development that we feel would not be beneficial for our village,” according to George T. Whalen III, a trustee of the Millbrook Tribute Garden foundation one of the groups connected to the Thorne family that purchased the property who spoke to the Poughkeepsie Journal in 2014.

 In the plan, the original Halcyon Hall would be razed and many of its auxiliary buildings repurposed by other interested buyers.
 That being said, eight years later, Halycyon Hall remains slowly collapsing.
 There is no estimate as of now to how long the former Bennett College will remain standing, but its demolition will be a sad occurrence.
 Though falling apart, the building, with its intact wood paneling and impressive facade, was truly a sight to see.